metabrainz/design-system/guidelines/style-guidelines.md

 When we’re writing a single-sentence list, we:
 * start with a stem sentence that all the points have in common
 * start each point in lower case, and only use a full stop on the last point
-* don't use 'and' or 'or' on the second-to-last point
+* don't use 'and' or 'or' at the end of the second-to-last point
 * check that each point makes a full sentence when read with the stem.

 Multi-sentence lists are introduced by a complete sentence.